TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 relies on (by default, a username and a password).

-The authentication process kicks in on every page request, be it in the FE or the BE.
+The authentication process kicks in on every page request, be it in the frontend or the backend.
 However if a valid session already exists, that session is kept.
 Strictly speaking, no authentication is performed in such a case.

 When no session exists, the authentication process is triggered by a login request.
-In the FE, this happens when a form field called "logintype" is submitted with value "login".
-The same happens for the BE, but with a form field called "login_status".
+In the frontend, this happens when a form field called "logintype" is submitted with value "login".
+The same happens for the backend, but with a form field called "login_status".

 .. index:: Authentication; Login data
 .. _authentication-data: